HCHHOH/MTSDDE/README.md

-# MSTDDE
+# MTSDDE

-This is the original pytorch implementation of MSTDDE.
+This is the original pytorch implementation of MTSDDE.

 ## Requirements
 - python 3.7